How to Get Over Jealousy in a Relationship: 15 Ways

 15. Work with a therapist

-If all else fails, how to not be a jealous wife means getting a therapist.
+If all else fails, the key to not being a jealous partner is getting a therapist.
 You can still work through all the above points, but often, we also need some professional help.
-A therapist will keep you on track, act as a sounding board and give you even more tools to practice letting go of jealousy.

 Moving forward and managing jealousy